rocklau/docker-alerter/README.md

 # docker-hook
-Send docker events by web hook
+Send docker events to web hook

 ## Use